andrewh1978/px-vb-k8s/README.md

 After each VM is provisioned, the bootstrap process runs in the background (so Vagrant can continue provisioning the subsequent nodes in parallel).
 Various parts of the process are also run in the background and images prepulled to reduce bottlenecks.

 The process logs to `/var/log/vagrant.boostrap` on each node.
 When the process is completed, the line "End" is logged.
-If you wish to use the private registry VM, you *must* wait until you see "End", so all of the Docker images have been pulled before you try to provision any of the cluster.
+If you wish to use the private registry VM, it *must* complete provisioning, so all of the Docker images have been pulled before you try to provision any of the cluster.

 If you choose not to use the private registry, a Docker registry cache will run on the master node, and worker nodes will pull all of their docker.io images via the proxy to minimise bandwidth usage.

-On a 2018 MBP with 16GB RAM, the time taken to provison a cluster comprising a master and 3 workers is approximately 13 minutes (and 6 minutes for a single worker node cluster).

-# TODO

- * Start CentOS yum mirror repo on registry VM
- * Start K8s yum mirror repo on registry VM
- * Allow airgapped provisioning:
-  * provide `flannel.yml` and image
-  * remove install.portworx.com dependencies
-  * remove `kubeadm config list images`